Project-OpenBytes/portex/docs/source/schema/complex_types/record.rst

    | <x coordinate> | <y coordinate> | <x coordinate> | <y coordinate>  |
    +----------------+----------------+----------------+-----------------+

-   this example shows the record can be nested, it can be used to support the multi-indexing feature in table structure
+   This example shows the record can be nested, it can be used to support the multi-indexing feature in table structure.